MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 * `--output` changes the output format.
 The available output formats are `json`, `jsonc` (colorized JSON), `tsv` (Tab-Separated
   Values), and `table` (human-readable ASCII tables).
 By default the CLI outputs `json`.
 To learn more about the available output formats, see [Output formats for Azure CLI 2.0](format-output-azure-cli.md).
-* `--query` uses the [JMESPath query language](http://jmespath.org/) to filter the output returned from Azure services .
+* `--query` uses the [JMESPath query language](http://jmespath.org/) to filter the output returned from Azure services.
 To learn
   To learn more about queries, see [Query command results with Azure CLI 2.0](query-azure-cli.md) and the [JMESPath tutorial](http://jmespath.org/tutorial.html).
-* `--verbose` prints information about every resource created in Azure during a CLI operation and the local environment settings used.
+* `--verbose` prints information about resources created in Azure during an operation, and other useful information.
 * `--debug` prints even more information about CLI operations, used for debugging purposes.
 If you encounter a bug, provide output generated with the `--debug` flag on when submitting a bug report.

 ## Interactive mode

-The CLI offers an interactive mode which automatically displays help information and makes it easier to select subcommands.
-You enter this mode with the `az interactive` command.
+The CLI offers an interactive mode that automatically displays help information and makes it easier to select subcommands.
+You enter interactive mode with the `az interactive` command.
 For more information on interactive mode and how it helps you learn the CLI, see [Azure CLI 2.0 Interactive Mode](interactive-azure-cli.md).

 There is also a [Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) that